joeldmyers/react-practice/README.md

-# react-practice
+# react-review
-Practice to get up to speed on React.js
+Reviwing some aspects of React.js